Jaslyn1191/hellohackers/README.md

+## MediAI
 We are Team HelloHackers, a group of passionate developers dedicated to building innovative and user-centered healthcare solutions.

-Our goal with MediAI is to improve accessibility to OTC medications while ensuring safety, efficiency, and professional oversight through AI-assisted technology.
+Our goal with MediAI is to improve accessibility to over-the-counter (OTC) medications while ensuring safety, efficiency, and professional oversight through AI-assisted technology.

+### Team Introduction
+**1. Jaslyn Chan**
+- Group Leader and Backend Developer
+- Integrates Gemini AI, implements Firebase backend and Cloud Functions

+**2. Jennifer Ang**
+- Frontend developer
+- Fluttur UI development and user experience design

+**3. Goh Wan Qi**
+- Frontend developer
+- Fluttur UI development and user experience design
+- Handles integration of frontend and backend

+**4. Stella Wong**
+- Backend developer
+- Implement notification and call features

 ## Repository Overview
-This repository contains the source code and documentation for MediAI, an AI-powered mobile application that enables users to purchase over-the-counter (OTC) medicines online.
+This repository contains the source code and documentation for MediAI, an AI-powered mobile application that enables users to purchase OTC medicines online safely and efficiently.
+The system combines AI symptom analysis with pharmacist verification, ensuring that users get reliable recommendations and responsible guidance when selecting medications.

-MediAI integrates Artificial Intelligence (AI) to interact with users, analyze their symptoms through conversation, and provide appropriate OTC medication recommendations.
-The system also supports pharmacist verification to ensure safe and responsible dispensing.

 ## Table of contents
 - Project Overview
 - Key Features
 - Overview of Technologies Used